tsahiduek/ai-on-eks/blueprints/inference/nvidia-dynamo/README.md

 ## Deploying Custom Models

-You can deploy your own models by modifying the `model_id` in the existing configuration files.
+You can deploy your own models by modifying the `model` field in the existing configuration files.
 This allows you to use any Hugging Face model or custom model with the Dynamo platform.

 ### Step-by-Step Custom Model Deployment